Add the lakeFS Helm repository helm repo add lakefs https://charts.lakefs.io # Deploy lakeFS with helm release "my-lakefs" helm install my-lakefs lakefs/lakefs

 Instead, it will spin-up a database in a docker container, which will be discarded later.

-For a production suitable deployment, see Deploying on AWS.
+For a production suitable deployment, learn how to deploy lakeFS on your cloud.

 # Add the lakeFS Helm repository helm repo add lakefs https://charts.lakefs.io # Deploy lakeFS with helm release "my-lakefs" helm install my-lakefs lakefs/lakefs